 Avoid contact with chemicals such as chlorine, excessive salt water and the hot springs or thermal baths- the sulfur in the thermal springs will tarnish your silver to another level! (speaking from experience oops!).
 Most of all, if you are unsure please consult a professional jeweller in your area for a professional clean!

-Having insurance on your valuable items is something to consider on your end if they're not easily replaced or too expensive to casually replace on any given day!
+Having an insurance policy on your valuable items is something to consider on your end if it's a piece that can't easily be replaced or if it's too expensive to casually replace on any given day!